CausticKirbyZ/SprayCannon/README.md

 # **spdb**
-spdb is a simple applicaion to interact with the backend db for SprayCannon.
+spdb is a simple applicaion to interact with the backend db for SprayCannon. there is now a timestamp for each password spray item. so it is possible to go back and see exactly what time a specific user attempt was sprayed.

 interactive commands:
 * usernames - show usernames in the database
 * passwords - show what passwords have been sprayed
 * sprayed - shows all username/password combination that have been sprayed
 * vaid - shows all username/password combinations that are valid
+* export \<tablename\> - exports the specified tablename to a csv file in the local directory